DoESLiverpool/what-does-health-look-like/README.md

 Laura will incorporate some of the sensors into things to make them more robust for wearing, and will develop a few other sensors, which then feed data into the same visualisations.

+## Budget

+Laura to research sensors and work with dancers 2 days @£300 £600 Progammer 2 days @ £300 £600
+Workshop materials £500
+refreshments £60
+Materials for work with dancers £500
+Contribution to Does space £100

+Total £2,360